markgowen/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+      A unique identifier for an application requesting access

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+      make sure that authentication is in place

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+      a server returns web page information from a web provider

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      POST  Creates a new resource.
+      GET  Retrieves a resource.
+      PUT  Updates an existing resource.
+      DELETE  Deletes a resource.

 ## Project Set Up